List of Kamen Rider Gaim characters: Saki Aoi

 Saki Aoi is portrayed by Akiko Hinagata (雛形 あきこ, Hinagata Akiko).

 Badan Empire

 The Underground Empire Badan (地下帝国バダン, Chika Teikoku Badan), or Badan Empire for short, is an amalgamation of all of the previous evil groups that the first nine Shōwa Riders faced who wish to achieve world dominion, only to be foiled by the turncoat Kamen Rider ZX.
-Literally going underground, Badan resurfaces during the events of the crossover, "Ressha Sentai ToQger vs. Kamen Rider Gaim: Spring Break Combined Special" and the film Heisei Riders vs. Shōwa Riders: Kamen Rider Taisen feat.
+Literally going underground, Badan resurfaces during the events of the crossover special Ressha Sentai ToQger vs. Kamen Rider Gaim: Spring Break Combined Special and the crossover film Heisei Rider vs. Shōwa Rider: Kamen Rider Taisen feat.
 Super Sentai.